JonathonMifsud/BatchArtemisSRAMiner/README.md

 Note: Flags can vary between scripts, so always check the individual `.sh` scripts.
 However, the common flags are as follows:

 `-f` used to specify a file that contains the SRA run accessions to be processed.
-This option is followed by a string containing the complete path to a file containing accessions.
+This option is followed by a string containing the complete path to a file containing accessions one per line.
 I typically store these files in `/project/your_root/your_project/accession_lists/`.
 If this option is not provided, most of the scripts in the pipeline will fail or excetue other behaviours (e.g., see the -f in `trim_assembly_abundance.sh`), as such I always recommmend setting the -f where able so you can better keep track of the libraries you are running.

 **Less common**
 `-i` The input option.
 This option is followed by a string that represents the input file for the script.
 This is used most commonly in the custom blast scripts where you are interested in a single input rather than an array of files.